recallnet/recall-s3/README.md

 ```
 In read-only mode, just omit the private key.

-You can point the adapter to a specific Basin network by providing the `--network` flag.
+You can point the adapter to a specific Recall network by providing the `--network` flag.
 By default, it points to `ignition`.
 For development, you can use `localnet` or `devnet`.

 # Development